VarunShivaram56/EpicReads/README.md

 Overview
 Epic Reads is a fun and interactive book recommendation system that helps you find your next favorite read.
 The project is made up of two main parts:
- 	Machine Learning Notebook**: A Jupyter Notebook where all the magic happens to figure out which books you might like.
+ 	Machine Learning Notebook: A Jupyter Notebook where all the coding is done to figure out which books you might like.
- 	Web App: A simple and easy-to-use Streamlit app where you can pick a book and get recommendations instantly!
+ 	Web App: A simple and easy-to-use Streamlit app where you can pick a book and get recommendations instantly

 It uses cool techniques like collaborative filtering and cosine similarity to give you personalized book suggestions.

 What is this project
 This project is all about making book recommendations easy and fun.
 If you're someone who loves reading but struggles to find the next book to dive into, Epic Reads is here to save the day.
-Just select a book you like, and it’ll suggest similar ones you might enjoy!
+Just select a book you like, and it’ll suggest similar ones you might enjoy.